 5. Stop Leaching

 Some of the kitchen products from decades past are actually very toxic.
-Plastic storage containers, non-stick pans, and coated cans have all been shown to leach petrochemcials into our food.
+Plastic storage containers, non-stick pans, and coated cans have all been shown to leach petrochemicals into our food.
 Canning jars are free of plastics and BPA that is in so many canned foods and storage containers.
-These jars come in a variety of sizes and shapes for storing dry goods, left overs, and even for packing lunches.
+These jars come in a variety of sizes and shapes for storing dry goods, leftovers, and even for packing lunches.

 Cast iron, stainless steel, copper, and enameled iron cookware are all safer choices than non-stick.
 In fact, cast iron has been shown to impart iron into foods, which can help people suffering from iron deficiency anemia.